akka/akka/akka-docs/src/main/paradox/guide/tutorial_5.md

 way, we get `Terminated` messages for those that stop during the lifetime of the query, so we don't need to wait until the timeout to mark these as not available.

-Putting this together, the outline of our `DeviceGroupQuery` actor looks like this:
+Putting this together, the outline of our `DeviceGroupQuery` actor looks like below, however we have not defined the receive method in it:

 Scala
 :   @@snip [DeviceGroupQuery.scala]($code$/scala/tutorial_5/DeviceGroupQuery.scala) { #query-outline }